donglinz/web-server/README_en.md

 # Configurations

 All the configuration is written in the file 'WebConfig.xml' and placed in the same directory as the build file.
-WebConfig.xml.sample is a sample configuration, please follow the comments to complete your config.
+'WebConfig.xml.sample' is a sample configuration, please follow the comments to complete your config.

 IP black list  will be supported soon.